Sekuora/Fofaya-Tracker/README.md

 # Fofaya Tracker
-This is my first application project in Python.
-I've been using Python for around 5-6 months now.
-This app is a Time Tracker that monitors the time spent on different applications on a Windows machine.
-This project was developed with the assistance of GitHub Copilot, an AI-powered code completion tool.
+Track your progress in a skill, by tracking the time spend on it.

 ## Project Description
 The Fofaya Tracker is a Python application that uses the PySide6.QtCore, psutil, win32process, win32gui, and pygetwindow libraries to track the active application on a Windows machine and record the time spent on each application.